xyzsteven/pbl-rks112/README.md

 - Akyasa Fikri Ramadhan (4332301055)

 ## Background
 Cryptography is the science and practice of protecting data by transforming it into an unintelligible form, so that only a person with the correct key can read or decrypt it.
-This project aims to develop a cryptography application that allows users to secure text messages with the Substitution Cipher method.
+This project aims to develop a classic cryptography application that allows users to secure text messages with the cryptography method.

 ## About This Project
 The "Cryptography Tool with Substitution Cipher" produces two main outputs: `Encrypted Text` and `Decrypted Text`